-Prior to the issuance of orders by the Board of Trustees or the Board's designee pursuant to this section, the Board of Trustees or the Board's designee shall give notice and opportunity for a hearing to the owner, lessor, lessee and mortgagee of a building, erection or place wherein the public nuisance is being conducted, maintained or permitted.
+Prior to the issuance of orders by the Mayor or the Mayor's designee pursuant to this section, the Mayor or the Mayor's designee shall give notice and opportunity for a hearing to the owner, lessor, lessee and mortgagee of a building, erection or place wherein the public nuisance is being conducted, maintained or permitted.
 Such notice shall be served upon an owner pursuant to Article 3 of the Civil Practice Law and Rules, upon a lessor or lessee pursuant to § 735 of the Real Property Actions and Proceedings Law, and upon a mortgagee by means of certified mail, return receipt requested, sent to the mortgagee's last known address, provided that any service other than delivery to the person to be served shall be complete immediately upon delivery, mailing or posting without the necessity of filing proof of service with the clerk of any court before the hearing.
-The person in whose name the real estate affected by the orders of the Board of Trustees or the Board's designee is recorded in the office of the County Clerk shall be presumed to be the owner thereof.
-Proceedings shall be commended by service of the notice and opportunity for a hearing within 60 days after the occurrence of the most recent violation cited in the notice.
+The person in whose name the real estate affected by the orders of the Mayor or the Mayor's designee is recorded in the office of the County Clerk shall be presumed to be the owner thereof.
+Proceedings shall be commenced by service of the notice and opportunity for a hearing within 60 days after the occurrence of the most recent violation cited in the notice.

 The lack of knowledge of acquiescence or participation in or responsibility for a public nuisance on the part of the owners, lessors, lessees, mortgagees and all those persons in possession or having charge of, as agent or otherwise, or having any interest in the property, real or personal, used in conducting or maintaining the public nuisance shall not be a defense by such owners, lessors and lessees, mortgagees and such other persons.